Brandon-Sch/TicTacToe-Minimax/README.md

 ## Lessons Learned

 This project was my first time working with the Minimax Algorithm and recursion.
-While it was confusing at first, after extensive research I got it down.
+While it was confusing at first, I got it down after extensive research.

-This project tought me a lot about **debugging** as for a while my AI wasn't working properly.
+This project taught me a lot about ***debugging*** as my AI wasn't working properly for a while.
 It took me hours of trial and error along with research and help from others to finally get it working and when it worked it felt amazing!